Egungun: Egungun ensembles

 Cloth plays an important role in the world of the Yoruba.
 Their beliefs equate nakedness with infancy, insanity, or the lack of social responsibility.
 More elaborate dress reflects social power and prestige.
 In performances honoring ancestors, exquisite cloth is the major medium for the masker's transformation.
 An Egungun costume is composed of multiple layers of cloth lappets made from expensive and prestigious textiles, expressing the wealth and status of a family as well as the power of the ancestor.

 The composition of an Egungun ensemble has several distinctive features.
-The layer worn closest to the masker's skin, the undersack, must be made of Aso-Oke, the indigo and white strip-cloth (Fig. 6).
+The layer worn closest to the masker's skin, the under sack, must be made of Aso-Oke, the indigo and white strip-cloth (Fig. 6).
 It closely resembles the shroud in which the dead are wrapped.
 This sack, along with the netting for the face and hands, must completely seal the masker's body.
 The netting effectively disguises facial and hand features that might disclose his identity.

 On top of this base are placed the layers of lappets.
 As the masker whirls, the lappets are sent flying, creating a "breeze of blessing."
 The design of the costume is therefore closely related to the choreography of the performance.
 Henry Drewal hypothesizes that the breeze of blessing created by the Egungun may also relate to Oya, the wife of Shango, the deified fourth king of Oyo and the god of thunder.
 Oya is the whirlwind, considered a wind of blessing, that precedes Shango, the storm.